dschwartzAI/CoachingAI/IDEAL_CLIENT_EXTRACTOR_EXTENDED_THINKING.md

 1. **Let Conversations Flow**: Don't rush through questions - let Claude explore interesting threads
 2. **Provide Rich Examples**: The more detailed your examples, the better Claude can analyze patterns
-3. **Save Generated Briefs**: The system auto-detects and saves comprehensive psychographic briefs
+3. **Save Generated Profiles**: The system auto-detects and saves comprehensive ideal client profiles
 4. **Use Profile Context**: If you've set up your profile, Claude will use that context for better questions

 ## Troubleshooting